crispinprojects/talker/README.md

 sudo apt install cmake
 ```

-Create a build directory and change into this.
+Make a build directory and use the cd command to change into this.
 Then run cmake followed by make as shown below.
 ```
 mkdir build
 cd build